tiagoprn/catalog-sample-django-drf-app/README.md

 `make admin-ui-superuser`

+- To run the test suite:

+`make test`

+- To run the tests coverage report:

+`make coverage`

 Now, go to the section "After finished" below on this file to check what you can do.

 ## After finished